Major in Education Studies (BS Degree)

-Increase the value of your Education Studies degree by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your Education Studies degree by adding an undergraduate minor that best meets your personal and professional goals.

 Here’s a closer look at just a few of the courses you’ll take as an Education Studies major at GMercyU.

 EDU 216 Foundations of Teaching & Learning PreK-4

 This is a foundation course in the teaching and learning process of children in pre-kindergarten to 4th grade.
 Students will be required to demonstrate knowledge of learning as a process that integrates all areas of a child's development.
 Student will examine curriculum models and developmentally appropriate practices for individual and group needs, with special emphasis on developmental and learning theories.
 Course content is based on the competencies of the PA Early Learning and Academic Standards.